 Like any supplement with claims to improve human health the jury’s out.
 And so it should be.
 The last thing we want, is to be sold something completely bogus.
 More importantly, it needs to be safe for human consumption!

-Early studies on the potential efficacy of african weight loss mango were conducted with rodents.
+Studies and reviews of african weight loss mango were conducted with rodents.
 Generally, it was found that the extract reduced leptin and increased adiponectin in the subjects.
 Leptin is associated with fat gain.
 Adiponectin has anti-inflammatory benefit and helps fight diabetes.
 This study, which can be found here, showed this supplement has fat reduction properties.
 This served as impetus to conduct further study on humans.

 There have been two studies on human subjects and one other key study on mice.
 More details about them can be found at the following URLS: